Quetzal Colinegro

 Black-tailed Trogon (Large-tailed)

-Appearance: Trogon melanurus macroura is a medium-sized bird with a distinctive appearance.
-It has a black head, back, and upper breast, with a white throat bordered by a narrow black line.
+Appearance: The Black-tailed Trogon (Large-tailed) is a medium-sized bird with a black head, back, and upper breast, with a white throat bordered by a narrow black line.
 The underparts are bright red, and the tail is black with broad white tips on the outer feathers, giving it a striking appearance.

-Habitat: This subspecies typically inhabits humid forests, both primary and secondary, as well as wooded areas near rivers or streams.
-In Colombia, it can be found in the western and northern regions where suitable forest habitat exists.
+Habitat: This subspecies inhabits humid forests, both primary and secondary, as well as wooded areas near rivers or streams.
+It can be found in the western and northern regions where suitable forest habitat exists.

 Behavior: Trogons are known for their characteristic perching behavior where they sit still for long periods on a branch, waiting to catch flying insects or small fruits.
 They are also known for their distinctive call, which is a series of low-pitched whistles.

-Breeding: Trogon melanurus macroura typically nests in tree cavities or old woodpecker holes.
-The female usually lays 2-3 eggs, and both parents take turns incubating the eggs and feeding the chicks.
+Breeding: The Black-tailed Trogon (Large-tailed) nests in tree cavities or old woodpecker holes.
+The female lays 2-3 eggs, and both parents take turns incubating the eggs and feeding the chicks.

-Conservation Status: While there is limited specific information on the conservation status of Trogon melanurus macroura in Colombia, the Black-tailed Trogon as a species is generally considered to be of least concern in terms of conservation status, according to the International Union for Conservation of Nature (IUCN).
+Conservation Status: The Black-tailed Trogon as a species is considered to be of Least Concern in terms of conservation status, according to the IUCN.

 Distribution

-The Large-tailed Trogon (Trogon (melanurus) macroura) a subspecies of the Black-tailed Trogon.
-The distribution of Trogon melanurus macroura in Colombia is mainly concentrated in the eastern and northern parts of the country, specifically within the following regions:
+The Large-tailed Trogon a subspecies of the Black-tailed Trogon is mainly concentrated in Amazon Region and North of the country.

 Taxonomy